viviansongg/Wingterpreter/README.md

 5. If correct, the bird moves in the intended direction; if incorrect, the bird stays in place.

 # Future Improvements

+- 🎭 Support for dynamic ASL words and phrases
+- 🏆 Scoring system to track progress
+- 🖥️ Web-based or mobile app version for wider accessibility